Echigo-Tsumari Art Field 2026

 • Australia House

-[Opening days] May 30 (Sat) – Nov 8 (Sun) Closed on Tuesdays and Wednesdays (except holidays) *Open to guests only
+[Open] May 30 (Sat) – Nov.
+8 (Sun); Closed on Tuesdays and Wednesdays (except national holidays). *Opening days: exclusively for guests staying at the property.

 • Ubusuna House

-[Open] April 25 (Sat) – November 8 (Sun) Closed on Tuesdays and Wednesdays (except holidays)
+[Open] April 25 (Sat) – November 8 (Sun); Closed on Tuesdays and Wednesdays (except national holidays)

-[Artworks] Weekends and holidays from April 25 (Sat) to May 6 (Wed), and weekends and holidays from July 19 (Sat) to November 8 (Sun)
+[Artworks] Weekends and national holidays from April 25 (Sat) to May 6 (Wed), and weekends and national holidays from July 19 (Sat) to November 8 (Sun)

 • Sansho House